You know that people learn best by doing.

 As you know, I customize training programs.
-This training design is for one-day workshop and I incorporate the minimum “learning requirements”.
+This training design is for a one-day workshop and I incorporate the minimum “learning requirements”.
 For organizations where managers are expected to conduct a lot of training programs, a customize three-day program can help your managers “master” the approach.

 Learning By Doing is a spotlight train the trainer course tailor-fit for managers who have no previous experience in training employees.
 It offers strategies and techniques managers can use to run interactive meetings.